Estimate States of Nonlinear System with Multiple, Multirate Sensors

 Here f(..) is the state transition function, x is the state, and w is the process noise. u is optional, and represents additional inputs to f, for instance system inputs or parameters.
 Additive noise means that the next state and process noise are related linearly.
 If the relationship is nonlinear, use the nonadditive form.

-The function f(...) can be a MATLAB Function, or a Simulink Function block.
+The function f(...) can be a MATLAB Function that comply with the restrictions of MATLAB Coder™, or a Simulink Function block.
 After you create f(...), you specify the function name and whether the process noise is additive or nonadditive in the Extended Kalman Filter block.

 In this example, you are tracking the north and east positions and velocities of an object on a 2-dimensional plane.
 The estimated quantities are: